mattroth17/sublit/README.md

 ## Deployment

-The page is deployed on surge and the listings are stored in mongoDB's cloud services.
+The page is deployed on surge, and the listings and users are stored in mongoDB's cloud services.
 [deployed site](http://sublit.surge.sh/)

 ## Authors
-Caroline Tornquist, Chase Krivickas, Jonah Kalsner Kershen, Jack Vasu, Matthew Roth, Sada Nichols-Worley,
+Caroline Tornquist, Chase Krivickas, Jack Vasu, Jonah Kalsner Kershen, Matthew Roth, Sada Nichols-Worley

-## Acknowledgments